Ralph Haben

-Ralph H. Haben, Jr. (born November 25, 1941) is an American attorney, lobbyist, and politician who served as the Speaker of the Florida House of Representatives from 1980 to 1982.
+Ralph Harris Haben Jr. (November 25, 1941 – June 13, 2026) was an American attorney, lobbyist, and politician who served as the Speaker of the Florida House of Representatives from 1980 to 1982.
 Haben graduated from the University of Florida in 1964 and Cumberland School of Law in 1967, and began working as a government prosecutor, first for the city of Palmetto, Florida, and then for the Twelfth Judicial Circuit Court of Florida.
 He eventually became a judge before running for the Florida House of Representatives in 1972.
 In the House, he served on numerous committees, including the Criminal Justice Committee, and eventually became Speaker.
 He left the legislature to run for Florida Comptroller in 1982, but lost the only election in his electoral history.
 He briefly considered a run for Governor of Florida, but decided instead to become a lobbyist for many large interests in the state legislature.

-Haben was known as a fairly conservative Democrat who focused on criminal issues; his tenure including multiple attempts to increase the penalties on criminals and create new task forces and funding to combat organized and violent crime.
-He also sought a number of tax increases to help pay for transportation costs, and opposed both the state Sunshine Amendment requiring that politicians disclose their financial assets, and the Equal Rights Amendment.
+Haben was known as a fairly conservative Democrat who focused on criminal issues; his tenure included multiple attempts to increase the penalties on criminals and create new task forces and funding to combat organized and violent crime.
+He also sought several tax increases to help pay for transportation costs and opposed both the state Sunshine Amendment requiring that politicians disclose their financial assets and the Equal Rights Amendment.

-Life
+Background

-Haben was born on November 25, 1941, in Atlanta, Georgia.
-Haben graduated from Palmetto High School.
+Haben was born in Atlanta, Georgia, on November 25, 1941.
+Haben graduated from Palmetto High School in Palmetto, Florida.
 He went on to earn an Education degree from the University of Florida in 1964, where he was a member of Phi Delta Theta.
 In 1967, he received his Juris Doctor from Cumberland School of Law, where he was a member of Phi Delta Phi.

 He served in the National Guard of the United States.
-He is an outdoorsman, and his hobbies include fishing, skiing, and tennis.
-He also piloted his small plane often.
-He is a member of the Kiwanis organization and the Benevolent and Protective Order of Elks.
+He was an outdoorsman, and his hobbies include fishing, skiing, and tennis.
+He also often piloted his small plane.
+He was a member of the Kiwanis organization and the Benevolent and Protective Order of Elks.
 He nearly died from a serious case of hashimoto's thyroiditis in 1991, but was stabilized at Shands at the University of Florida.
 This was the fourth time he nearly died, following a black widow bite, the sinking of a boat 12 miles offshore, and a plane crash.

+Haben died on June 13, 2026, at the age of 84.